 On October 15, 2020, the State of Michigan adopted a newly revised receivership act titled “Receivership Act”.
-The newly re-written act expands and clarifies the prior Michigan “Uniform Commercial Real Estate Receivership Act” (“UCRERA”).
+The new Michigan receivership act expands and clarifies the prior Michigan “Uniform Commercial Real Estate Receivership Act” (“UCRERA”).
 The prior Act was designed to apply to, as the name implies, commercial real estate.
 The new Act can also be applied to commercial loans that do not involve real estate.
 It is designed to make the appointment of a receiver more accessible.
 It also is more specific about how a receiver is appointed, their qualifications and the duties and obligations of the parties.
 It also provides for greater transparency and notices to creditors.
-The new law can be used as an alternative for bankruptcy is some cases.
-Some of the highlights of the law are as follows:
+The new Michigan Receivership Act can even be used as an alternative for bankruptcy is some cases.
+Some of the highlights of the new law are as follows:

 - The Owner is required to furnish a detailed list of all creditors to the Receiver.